monkoose/neocodeium/README.md

   disable_in_special_buftypes = true,
   -- Sets default log level.
 One of "trace", "debug", "info", "warn", "error" log_level = "warn",
+  -- Set `enabled` to `true` to enable single line mode.
+  -- In this mode, multi-line suggestions would collapse into a single line and only -- shows full lines when on the end of the suggested (accepted) line.
+  -- So it is less distracting and works better with other completion plugins. single_line = {
+    enabled = false,
+    label = "...", -- Label indicating that there is multi-line suggestion.
+  }
   -- Set to a function that returns `true` if a buffer should be enabled -- and `false` if the buffer should be disabled
   -- You can still enable disabled by this option buffer with `:NeoCodeium enable_buffer`